Starwarsfan2099/Python-Hash-Cracker/README.md

 # Python-Hash-Cracker
-Fast Python Hash Cracker!
-This script can try 600,000 words a second on my base laptop.
+Python hash cracker built for learning purposes.
 It supportes several hash formats with options like a `numbers bruteforce` and `verbose mode`.

 ![Alt text](img2.JPG?raw=true "Screenshot")